There are currently 1,377 non-native plant species within the UK, but only 8% of these are considered invasive.

 If you have a project in mind, or want to speak with a member of our team - please get in touch.Contact our team 0800 157 7707

-Through our Property Care Association (PCA), qualified consultants and trained specialist technicians, we offer a complete invasive non-native species (INNS) management service, including detailed surveys, management plans, treatment and excavation.
+Through our Property Care Association (PCA) qualified consultants and trained specialist technicians, we offer a complete invasive non-native species (INNS) management service, including detailed surveys, management plans, treatment and excavation.

 In accordance with the Wildlife and Countryside Act 1981 (which states that it’s illegal to plant or allow certain invasive non-native species to spread into the wild), we can help you at any stage – to locate, manage or treat any size of infested area.
-These are just two of the species we can help you with:
+These are just some of the species we can help you with:

 Commonly found in urban areas and along riverbanks, Japanese knotweed’s root system spreads widely and rapidly.
 It can exacerbate existing structural faults in building foundations and drainage systems, greatly devaluing property and often causing problems with conveyancing.